Centra Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Pediatric and Private Duty Nursing

 Centra Benefits plans that include pediatric home nursing benefits allow children with complex medical needs to receive RN-supervised care at home.
-This is particularly valuable for families managing a child's chronic condition, post-operative recovery, or technology-dependent care needs.
+This is especially valuable for families managing a child's chronic condition, post-operative recovery, or technology-dependent care needs.
+Our skilled nursing team has experience with pediatric cases and works closely with the child's physician to keep care on track.

 How Centra Benefits Home Health Authorization Works

-- Physician order: The patient's physician or specialist writes an order for home health services.
+The patient's physician or specialist writes an order for home health services.
 This is usually initiated at hospital discharge from a facility like Texas Health Harris Methodist Hospital Southwest or Huguley Medical Center, or during an outpatient office visit when a clinical need is identified.
+The physician's order specifies the diagnosis, the services needed, and the requested frequency of visits.

-- Agency contact: The patient or family contacts a home care agency.
-The agency collects the insurance information, verifies benefits, and identifies whether prior authorization is required.
+The patient or family contacts a home care agency.
+The agency collects insurance information, verifies Centra Benefits home health benefits, and identifies whether prior authorization is required under the specific plan.
+This step costs the family nothing and typically takes one business day or less.

 The agency you choose matters significantly in this process.
-An agency with experienced intake coordinators, strong clinical documentation practices, and established relationships with local discharge planners at facilities like Baylor Scott & White Medical Center Hillcrest can make the difference between a smooth authorization and a delayed start of care.
+An agency with established relationships with local discharge planners at facilities like Baylor Scott & White Medical Center Hillcrest or Advanced Rehabilitation & Healthcare of Burleson can make the difference between a smooth authorization and a delayed start of care.

 Conditions That Qualify for Centra Benefits Home Health Services